• COURCHEVEL GOLF CLUB • THE FLORA OF THE COURSE •

 Apiaceae family

-Quite common in the countryside where it occupies meadows and clearings, the large bush is a plant that enjoys a very cut dark foliage resembling that of ferns, and white or pale pink flowers in umbels.
+Quite common in the countryside where it occupies meadows and clearings, the big bucicle is a plant that enjoys a dark foliage very cut resembling that of ferns, and white or pale pink flowers in umbels.

 • THE ORANGE HAWK •